Educational Purpose Disclaimer

 HoneyDrive

-HoneyDrive is a complete honeypot distribution containing multiple honeypot tools and monitoring systems.
-It allows researchers to deploy a fully functional honeynet environment.
+HoneyDrive is a complete honeypot distribution that bundles multiple honeypot tools and monitoring systems into a single deployable platform.
+It allows researchers to set up a fully functional honeynet environment quickly and efficiently.

 Cuckoo Sandbox

-Network packet analysis tools allow cybersecurity professionals to inspect network traffic and investigate security incidents.
+Network packet analysis tools allow cybersecurity professionals to inspect traffic at a granular level and conduct thorough post-incident forensic investigations.

 Wireshark